HireIQ/opsworks-easy-deploy/README.md

 * ~~update to work with latest versions of botocore~~ done
 * support multiple layers with a single command for both rolling and all deploy scenarios
+* add a "safe restart" command to deregister & restart instance(s)

 ## Acknowledgements